 Firstly, we propose such linear assumption:

 where $K_c$ is a scalar factor.
-Equation \eqref{eq:linear_assum} assumes a linear relationship between the contact area $c$ and the position of the gripper $p$, which is a simple and valid approximation of complex gel dynamics. {The linear model is a local approximation for a very short duration.
-In MPC, we don't using the linear model for long-term predictions, as this would lead to significant errors.
-Our proposed MPC baseline method runs at a high frequency with receding horizon control, which ensures that we can continuously iterate with the local model to minimize model errors.} Combing equations \eqref{eq:gripper_model} and \eqref{eq:linear_assum}, we can get following model:
+Equation \eqref{eq:linear_assum} assumes a linear relationship between the contact area $c$ and the gripper width $p$, which is a simple and valid approximation of complex gel dynamics.
+The linear model is a local approximation for a very short duration.
+In MPC, the model is not used for long-term predictions, as this would lead to significant errors.
+Our proposed MPC baseline method runs at a high frequency with receding horizon control, ensuring that we can continuously iterate with the local model to minimize model errors.
+Combining equations \eqref{eq:gripper_model} and \eqref{eq:linear_assum}, we get the following model:

 Defining a feedback state vector $\mathbf{y}_n = [c_n,-d_n,v_n]^T$. and the length of prediction $N$, we write the same control objectives with PD as following cost function:

 In equation \eqref{eq:cost_function}, scalar $P$ is to amplify the terminal cost to speed up convergence. $Q_c, Q_v,~\text{and}~Q_a$ are weight coefficients.
 Equations \eqref{eq:q_matrix} and \eqref{eq:equilibrium} are derived from following control objective: $c_n $ converges to $ c_{\text{ref}}+Q_dd_n$ and $v_n$ converges to $0$.